BBC Master: Specifications

 Several of the inputs were directly wired to specific registers in order to allow the hardware to do some of the heavy lifting.
-For example, the light-pen input would directly halt a counter which was started by the start of the vertical sweep of each display refresh, making calculation of where the lightpen was touching the screen little more than a simple divide/remainder operation.
+For example, the light-pen input would directly halt a counter which was started by the start of the vertical sweep of each display refresh, making calculation of where the light pen was touching the screen little more than a simple divide/remainder operation.
 Likewise, the motor control relay for the audio cassette tape was controlled by a simple command and could be readily used in numerous control applications.